Glossary of debt terms

 Repossess

-This means to take back ownership of something (for example, when a mortgage provider takes over a person’s home because they have failed to pay back their mortgage on time).
-Read more in our document on home repossessions.
+This means to take back ownership of something.
+For example, a home repossession is when a mortgage provider takes over a person’s home because they have failed to pay back their mortgage on time.

 Secured loan

-This is a loan on which property or goods are available as security against non-payment.
+If a loan is secured it means that property or goods are provided as security against non-payment.
 Mortgages are the most common secured loans.
 Sometimes, business loans and other loans are also secured against property.

 If the property or goods on which the security is based are subsequently sold, the secured loan must be paid off before the proceeds can be used for any other purposes.